polaralex/Android-ToDo/README.md

 A complete Android App, originally built to help Erasmus students manage their Erasmus Application Process.

 # So, what's this about?
 Back in middle 2016, I made a complete Android app as my thesis, based on specifications given by my University, for a tool that would help applying Erasmus students go through the application process.
+The app was simply called: "Erasmus UOI App".
 What is Erasmus?
-See here: https://en.wikipedia.org/wiki/Erasmus_Programme
+See here: https://en.wikipedia.org/wiki/Erasmus_Programme.
+"UOI" is the acronym for my University.

 The app was expected to be released in the Google Play Store.
 It wasn't a test, or project app for the University.
 It was built as a normal, fully developed app that was going to be used by real students.

 But, unfortunately, this didn't happen until today - where the European Commission themselves just announced a new app that does the same thing.

 So, since my solution to this problem would end app lost in my GitHub, I decided to Open-Source it and write a series of posts in my blog about my development process and things that I learned about Android.

+# Why is the code interesting?
+Maybe if you are a beginner Android developer, trying to find how some basic (and more intermediate) things work.

+Things this app implements:
+- RecyclerViews for Lists
+- An "app features" slider in the beginning, built using Fragments
+- User personalization through a series of interconnected Fragments
+- Data persistence using XML parsing/writing
+- A hacky way of uploading data to a custom Google Form through HTTP requests
+- One-click calendar notifications

 # Where can I find the blog posts?
 Check my personal blog, at http://www.emexezidis.com.